spsforks/SCons-scons-wiki/UsingBuildDir.md

 The user guide continues by describing this very scenario, but the solution provided is quite unsatisfying.
 Instead of the simple env.Program('foobar', ['foo.c', 'bar.c']) that made scons seem so attractive, we now have a long list of tedious statements where you have to provide a unique name for each object file, for each configuration.

 My use case here is quite simple: I have around 100 source files in a directory.
 I want to build a release version and a debug version of those files.
 I want the .o files placed in release/*.o and debug/*.o, respectively.
 And, I want to get this done without having to create more than the single SConstruct file (in particular, I don't want to have to work around the problem by breaking stuff out into as SConscript file -- one make file should be enough).
-[BuildDir](BuildDir) seems like it might solve the problem.
-The user documentation says "Use the [BuildDir](BuildDir) function to establish that target files should be built in a separate directory from the source files", which is exactly what I want.
-The build_dir argument _also_ seems like was meant to solve my problem, but I have discarded that since it doesn't allow me to stay within a single SConstruct file, and it also does not allow me to keep the source files together with the SConstruct file.
+[VariantDir](VariantDir) seems like it might solve the problem.
+The user documentation says "Use the [VariantDir](VariantDir) function to establish that target files should be built in a separate directory from the source files", which is exactly what I want.
+The variant_dir argument _also_ seems like was meant to solve my problem, but I have discarded that since it doesn't allow me to stay within a single SConstruct file, and it also does not allow me to keep the source files together with the SConstruct file.
 I have been experimenting for about an hour and have found no simple solution to this. - marv]